 From January 28th to 30th, 2019, the kick-off meeting of the project “European Democracy Network” (EDN) took place at the Centre Marc Bloch in Berlin, bringing together the representatives of our 7 partner organisations from Czech Republic, Denmark, France, Hungary, Poland and Germany.
-During two days, we co-designed the project objectives, activities and timeline.
+During three days, we co-designed the project objectives, activities and timeline.

 In the next weeks, we will select 16 activists, two from the partner countries and another four persons from outside the formal partnership, e.g. Turkey, Italy, Austria or Romania.
 The selected participants will take part in a yearly empowerment program, to support them in standing against the erosion of democracy and fundamental rights, against the rise of nationalism and white supremacism and the shrinking of civic spaces.
 We are also going to organize a series of international "Citizens’ Dialogues" in the participating countries to give the opportunity for local people to meet and exchange with a group of international activists, to get to know their countries' specific context, to experience the European dimension of their own engagement and battle as well as to exchange perspectives, opinions and visions on European topics.